 Greenhouse experimentation suggested PSFs influence productivity and the biodiversity-productivity relationship, but PSFs when measured in the greenhouse were not correlated with PSFs that were measured in the field.
 This implies PSFs should be measured in the field when trying to predict coexistence or the biodiversity-productivity relationship as observed in the field.
 Our ability to predict coexistence and productivity in the field was slightly improved by the inclusion of PSFs.
 However, partitioning of soil water and soil nitrogen was strongly correlated with landscape productivity in the same system, indicating that PSFs are not the dominant mechanism of these phenomena.

 Forero, Leslie E., "Mechanisms of Overyielding and Coexistence in Diverse Tallgrass Prairie Communities" (2021).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8018.